Convert scanned PDFs to editable Word files online with OCR. Upload from your device, Drive, Dropbox, or OneDrive and download a DOCX in seconds.

 How To Convert a Scanned PDF to Word: Step-by-Step Guide

-Here's how to convert a scanned PDF using Smallpdf:
+Here's how to convert your scanned PDF to an editable Word document with Smallpdf:

-Step 1: Try Uploading the Scanned PDF to Smallpdf
+Step 1: Upload Your Scanned PDF to Smallpdf

 Go to PDF to Word.
 Drag and drop your file or upload it from Google Drive, Dropbox, OneDrive, or your device.